void-linux/void-docs/src/installation/guides/arm-devices/index.md

    partition layout, and require manual expansion if you wish to increase the size of the partitions;
-- [Tarball installation](#tarball-installation): PLATFORMFS and ROOTFS tarballs that can be extracted to a previously prepared partition scheme;
+- [Tarball installation](#tarball-installation): PLATFORMFS and ROOTFS tarballs that can be extracted to a previously prepared partition scheme; and
 - [Chroot installation](#chroot-installation): follows most of the steps outlined in [the chroot guide](../chroot.md).